endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

 :----- | :------ | :-----
 A command (including parameters, if any) | mousepad --line=5 | yes The button label ("button name") | Mousepad | yes
-Name of an icon (that exists in the system) | accessories-text-editor | yes A more detailed description for the button | Mousepad text editor | yes Actual command name only if first parameter has options  | mousepad | no
+Name of an icon (that exists in the system) | accessories-text-editor | no, but recommended A more detailed description for the button | Mousepad text editor | no Actual command name only if first parameter has options  | mousepad | no

 <br>